Katharine Kendzy Gingold

 Little known facts about connections between the sixteenth President and Chicago's suburbs.

-Book Kate for Your Group
+Bring Kate to Your Group

 Presentations and Author Visits

 Presentations available on 1830's Illinois history, the writing process and Abraham Lincoln for schools and community groups.
-Watch a short clip from a recent school visit for a preview.